-Do not provide passports as a deposit or guarantee for hiring motorcycles, and always ensure that your travel insurance covers hospital and other costs associated with motorbike accidents.
+Do not provide your passport as a deposit or guarantee for hiring motorcycles, and always ensure that your travel insurance covers hospital and other costs associated with motorbike accidents.
+Read the rental contract thoroughly and ensure that the vehicle is correctly insured to cover damage and theft.
 If you hire a motorcycle you should seek advice on any restrictions that may apply (such as insurance cover if you are not licensed to ride a motorcycle in Australia).
 Check with your travel insurer whether these activities are covered by your policy.

-Be vigilant when using ATMs and credit cards as ATM fraud, including the use of skimming machines, can occur in Laos.
+Be alert when using ATMs and credit cards as ATM fraud, including the use of skimming machines, can occur.
 Keep your credit card in sight at all times, take care not to expose your PIN, particularly when using ATMs, and monitor your transaction statements.

 Travel by road between Luang Prabang and Vang Vieng

 Exercise normal safety precautions for road travel between Vang Vieng and Luang Prabang.
 Be alert and follow the advice of local authorities for changes to travel conditions.

 Isolated incidents of civil unrest, including armed attacks and bombings, have occurred in the past.
 Foreign travellers are not normally targeted.